 Advertising also plays a role in prescription drug abuse.
 Studies have shown that 92 percent of people who abuse prescription drugs requested a drug that had been advertised on television.

 Social Media and Drug Usage

 Movies, television, and music are not the only ways that people get messages about drugs and alcohol.
 People also get drug and alcohol messages through social media.
 Both adolescents and adults are spending more time on the Internet than they did in the past.

 Studies have shown that teens who see pictures of other teens drinking are four times more likely to use alcohol.
 Teens who see other teens using marijuana are three times more likely to use it themselves.

 Inpatient Rehab and Drug and Alcohol Usage

-Drug and alcohol usage can have a plethora of negative effects.
+Drug and alcohol usage can have a plethora of adverse effects.
 That is why inpatient rehab is so important.
-Inpatient rehab aims to find the underlying factors that lead to an addiction.
+Inpatient rehab aims to find the underlying factors that lead to addiction.
 Correcting the cause of the addiction is one of the keys to overcoming it.
-Inpatient rehab can also help people gain the confidence and skills needed in order to stay sober for life.
+Inpatient rehab can also help people gain the confidence and skills needed to stay sober for life.